Last Update: June 2018

-In terms of their commercial value, there are at least 8 species of king and snow crabs in the Russian Far East (RFE) fisheries basin.
-Annual total allowable catch (TAC) for all crab species in recent years remains at 50–60 thousand metric tons but staged to grow up to 70 thousand metric tons.
+In terms of their commercial value, there are at least eight species of king and snow crabs in the Russian Far East (RFE) fisheries basin.
+Annual total allowable catch (TAC) for all crab species in recent years remains at 50,000-60,000 thousand metric tons, but it is staged to grow up to 70,000 metric tons.

-RFE crab is harvested primarily for export to countries including Japan, Republic of Korea, US, People's Republic of China, Canada, Ukraine, and Kazakhstan.
-The majority of these exports are to the first three countries: live and frozen crabs are provided to Japan and the Republic of Korea, and the US receives frozen crabs as well as a relatively small amount of canned crab.
+RFE crab is harvested primarily for export to countries including Japan, South Korea, the United States, China, Canada, Ukraine, and Kazakhstan.
+The majority of these exports are to the first three countries: live and frozen crabs are provided to Japan and South Korea, and the United States receives frozen crabs, as well as a relatively small amount of canned crab.

 Since the early 1990s, the fishery has been plagued with illegal, unreported, and unregulated (IUU) fishing.
-However, in recent years many important steps have been taken by the Russian government in cooperation with the fishing industry to address IUU fishing, and the RFE Crab Catchers Association was formed to unite regional fishing companies in combatting IUU fishing and promoting sustainability of crab resources.
+However, in recent years many important steps have been taken by the Russian government, in cooperation with the fishing industry, to address IUU fishing.
+The RFE Crab Catchers Association (CCA) was formed to unite regional fishing companies in combatting IUU fishing and promoting the sustainability of crab resources.
 Estimates for rates of illegal fishing have gone down dramatically since 2008.

 Supply Chain Roundtable Participants: